 Testing was conducted in the TCM amine plant to evaluate the maximum aerosol number concentration in the flue gas, acceptable for operation with MEA within TCM DA's emission permit.
 When operating the plant with flue gas from the natural gas fired power plant, no aerosol emission occurs.
 As a fraction of the flue gas from the residual fluidized catalytic cracker (RFCC) was added, the MEA emissions increased significantly.
 A strong correlation between particle concentration in the flue gas and MEA emission was found.
 The effect was more pronounced when the CO2 concentration in the gas was reduced.
 The control of the lean amine temperature and the water wash temperature are effective measures to reduce the emissions.
 With the particle size distribution tested at TCM, a concentration of 500 000 particles/cm3 is acceptable for operation of the RFCC flue gas.
-A Brownian Diffusion (BD) filter will be installed to reduce the particle concentration below this level and by-pass possibilities will enable for future testing at a large range of particle concentrations.
+A Brownian Diffusion (BD) filter will be installed to reduce the particle concentrations.
 Pilot testing at TCM has demonstrated high efficiency for BD filters with the RFCC flue gas.